d29parkar/DineBot/README.md

-# Agentic AI Bot for Restaurant Insights
+# Agentic AI System for Restaurant Insights

 ## Overview
 This project implements an **Agentic AI** chatbot that provides restaurant-related insights, including menu recommendations, ingredient discovery, and trending food insights.
 It integrates structured and unstructured data retrieval using **FAISS**, **SQL-like database queries**, **Knowledge Graph search**, and **Google Search API** to ensure comprehensive responses.